CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 :::

-> *If you downloaded the zipped file, follow from the step 4.
+> *If you downloaded the zipped file, follow from step 4.
 If not, you can find the shortcut of Cylheim on your desktop, then follow from the step 6.*

 4. Extract the zipped file to the folder you wanted (if you can't open and extract the file, download [*7-Zip*](https://www.7-zip.org/)).